 - Check gas lines for leaks to ensure safe furnace operation all winter long.

-If your heating bills are higher this winter than you think they should be, now could be a good time to schedule a home energy audit.
+If your heating bills are higher this winter than you think they should be, now could be a good time to schedule a home energy auditLink opens in a new tab.
 In the meantime, make sure your furnace is running as efficiently as possible with annual maintenance from Aire Serv®.
 To schedule an appointment, please contact us!